samitha278/multilayer-perceptron-char-lm/README.md

 ## Notebooks
 - **mlp_char_lm.ipynb** — Implementation of a character-level language model using an MLP, with training pipeline, evaluation, and hyperparameter tuning.
 - **mlp_batch_norm.ipynb** — Analysis of activations and gradients during training, and improvements with Batch Normalization for stable training.
+- **mlp_backprop.ipynb** — Implementation of backpropagation

 ## Features
 - Character-level text generation